trixirt/gromacs/docs/user-guide/opencl.md

 2. OPENCL SETUP
    ============
-Build Gromacs with OpenCL support enabled
+Build GROMACS with OpenCL support enabled
 -----------------------------------------
-To build Gromacs with OpenCL support enabled, an OpenCL SDK must be installed and the following cmake flags must be set:
+To build GROMACS with OpenCL support enabled, an OpenCL SDK must be installed and the following cmake flags must be set:
 	GMX_GPU
 	GMX_USE_OPENCL